exoclime/HELIOS/README.md

 HELIOS is part of the Exoclimes Simulation Platform ([ESP](http://www.exoclime.net)).

-If you use HELIOS for your own work, please cite its two method papers: [Malik et al. 2017](http://adsabs.harvard.edu/abs/2017AJ....153...56M) and *Malik et al. 2018, AJ, under review.*.
+If you use HELIOS for your own work, please cite its two method papers: [Malik et al. 2017](http://adsabs.harvard.edu/abs/2017AJ....153...56M) and *Malik et al. 2018, AJ, under review*.

 Any questions, issues or bug reports are appreciated and can be sent to *matej.malik@csh.unibe.ch*.